ALBERTA

 (1870's), near Cluny

 An independent American trade post located at the "Blackfoot Crossing" of the Bow River.
-He continued to operate after the NWMP arrived in 1875.
+French continued to operate after the NWMP arrived in 1875.
 Sold to the Canadian government after the Blackfoot (Siksika) Indian Reserve #46 was established in 1877.
 Treaty Number 7 was signed at Blackfoot Crossing in September 1877, between the Canadian government and the five tribes of the Blackfoot Confederacy.
 See also Treaty No. 7 Signing Site NHS from Canadian Register of Historic Places

 Sam Livingstone's Post